mikeraab/docker001/Participant-Guide.md

 > *Note - docs are here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)*

 Use these specific below commands in your terminal for this exercise to install in your home directory.
-This example is for Oracle Linux 6
+This example is for Oracle Linux 6:

 ```
 $ curl -L "https://github.com/docker/compose/releases/download/1.10.0/docker-compose-$(uname -s)-$(uname -m)" -o /home/opc/docker-compose
 ```

-Change the executable permissions
+Change the executable permissions:

 ```
 $ chmod +x /home/opc/docker-compose
 ```

-Verify and check which version of Docker Compose was installed
+Verify and check which version of Docker Compose was installed:

 ```
 $ ./docker-compose --version